Since 1992

 SENSEI O'CONNELL

 Sensei O'Connell was born in Toronto.
-He began his Karate training in 1984 in Burlington, Ontario with Hanshi Wallace Platt, head of our affiliated organization, Classical Martial Arts Canada.
+He began his Karate training in 1984 in Burlington, Ontario with Hanshi Wallace Platt.

 Throughout his years of training, Sensei O’Connell has attended numerous seminars, camps and lectures by many internationally well-known Martial Arts Instructors.
 In 1991, Sensei O’Connell travelled with other instructors to the Far East to observe and train in the Martial Arts.
 They visited Tokyo, as well as the traditional Boy’s Day Martial Arts Festival centered at the Budo Den in Kyoto, Japan.
 They also travelled to Hiroshima and then on to Hong Kong and Bangkok, Thailand.
-He returned to Japan in 1999 with a number of CMAC students and instructors on a trip centered around Tokyo and Kamakura.
+He returned to Japan in 1999 with a number of CMAC students and instructors on a trip centered around Tokyo (including the 47 Ronin gravesite) and Kamakura.
 In August, 2002 he accompanied the Canadian International Kuoshu Wushu Federation to China.
 They toured through Shenzhen, Guangzhou (including the Chen Family Ancestral Hall), Beijing (including climbing the Great Wall and visiting Tia’anemen Square, The Summer Palace and The Forbidden City) and finally Shanghai.

 In August 2004 he returned to China with other CMAC and Wushu instructors and students on an extensive tour that included a great many highlights, demonstrations and training sessions.
 Hong Kong, Macau, Zhuhai and Guangzhou all provided historical and cultural opportunities, whereas time spent in Fujian Province, from where the roots of Goju Ryu may be traced, provided numerous Martial Arts insights.
 Demonstrating with the Chairman of the Fujian Wushu Association in Xiamen, training in the Shaolin Temple in Quanzhou, touring the Shaolin temple in Putian, training at the Fujian Military School and visiting Fuzhou were invaluable experiences.
 Hangzhou provided the opportunity to see the Memorial of Yue Fei, the developer of Suparunpei Kata.
 Subsequently, Wuxi, Suzhou, Shanghai and Wuhan provided many more diverse cultural interactions.
 Training at the Purple Cloud Temple on Mount Wudang and the obligatory climb to the top of Wudang Mountain, to the Golden Palace at Tianzhu Peak, were indescribable Martial Arts highlights of the trip.
 They next travelled to Lou Yang and Deng Feng to the Songshan Shaolin Temple, and then on to Xi’an to the Terra Cotta Warriors.
 The tour finished with a return to the Great Wall, Summer Palace and Forbidden City.
 International trips to Japan and China provide the students at High Park Martial Arts not only cultural insights but more importantly, Martial Arts experiences that can only be attained by being there.